 Day 2: I am thankful for my mom.
 I love her sooo much it hurts.
 See my blog: “How Could Someone Like Me Come from Someone Like Her?”
 I needed a whole blog for this one.

 Day 4: Today I am thankful for Lee Fullbright’s friendship and encouragement.
 She is an award-winning author of a fabulous book called, The Angry Woman Suite.
 I read it in my book club, loved it, and reviewed it on Goodreads.
 She liked my review and contacted me personally.
 She started following my reviews because she found them “insightful.”
 After emailing back and forth several times, I got up the nerve to tell her I was planning on publishing The Ezekiel Project.
 I asked if she would read it and give me an unbiased review.
 She loved it!
 Since then she has given me so much advice, given me reviews, answered my questions, and has offered to help me promote my book.
 She even gave me a quote to use for the back cover.
 I feel like I have gotten to know her over the course of these online conversations.
 She is a generous, kind, and beautiful person.
-I feel so blessed to have met her.
+I feel so lucky to have met her.

 Day 5: Today I am thankful for cold evenings in front of warm fires with my husband and my dog.
-I am thankful for fall and winter–the cuddling under blankets, snow days, sipping hot chocolate and watching old movies, sweaters and boots, frost covered windows, electric blankets, fuzzy slippers, Thanksgiving with family, Christmas and all that entails–love, hope, peace on earth, joy of a newborn savior, family, sappy Lifetime Christmas movies, Richard Paul Evans’ Christmas books, Christmas shopping, baking Christmas cookies with Valerie, decorating, tromping through little shops in Old Colorado City, candlelight church services, Christmas dinner at my sister’s, and seeing our kids and grandson.
+I am thankful for fall and winter–the cuddling under blankets, snow days, sipping hot chocolate and watching old movies, sweaters and boots, frost covered windows, electric blankets, fuzzy slippers, Thanksgiving with family, Christmas and all that entails–love, hope, peace on earth, family, sappy Lifetime Christmas movies, Richard Paul Evans’ Christmas books, Christmas shopping, baking Christmas cookies with Valerie, decorating, tromping through little shops in Old Colorado City, candlelight church services, Christmas dinner at my sister’s, and seeing our kids and grandson.

 Day 6: Today I am thankful for my eclectic group of friends.
 I appreciate them for all their differences and for what we have in common.
 I can share everything going on in my life, and I know I’ll get honesty, sympathy, and even a kick in the butt if I need it.
 Most of all they accept me no matter what, and I can count on them if I need them.
 We also have crazy good times together.